Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Special Cases and Potential Applications

-Then, we can see that the two-sample $U$-statistic is exactly our defined second-order $U$-statistic associated with $\psi_{(a,b)}$.

-As an application of high-dimensional two-sample $U$-statistics, we revisit theoretical analysis of \cite{li2024optimality} on an adaptive kernel based homogeneity test, following \cite{imai2025gaussian}'s theoretical analysis on an adaptive goodness-of-fit test (\cref{exm:homo_test}).
-As another example, we consider inference for high-dimensional separately exchangeable arrays (\cref{exm:separate}).
-In this setting, a natural decomposition splits the estimator into a sum of conditionally independent terms and a two-sample $V$-statistic component, and an auxiliary result (\cref{lem:gluing_separable_array}) serves as a convenient device to combine conditional high-dimensional CLTs with our Gaussian approximation for the $V$-statistic component.
+As an application of high-dimensional two-sample $U$-statistics, we revisit theoretical analysis of \cite{li2024optimality} on an adaptive kernel based homogeneity test in \cref{exm:homo_test}, following \cite{imai2025gaussian}'s theoretical analysis on an adaptive goodness-of-fit test.
+As another example, we consider inference for high-dimensional separately exchangeable arrays in \cref{exm:separate}, building on the Gaussian approximation of \cite{chiang2023using} under the fixed-dimensional setting.